jessefilho/bigdataproj/README.md

 # Welcome to bigdataproj!

-This a little project of Master's degree at Tours University for Big Data, Cloud Computing et Services Web class.
+This a little project from my Master's degree at Tours University for Big Data, Cloud Computing et Services Web class.
 A project to practice and learn hbase manipulation, hadoop, mapreduce and REST

 Members:
 *Akachi, Ines